-Their uninspired choice of a crass, roofless portal – crudely constructed of reinforced concrete – outside the main entrance fails to blend the form of the new with the elegance of the old and they just look cheap and horrendous.
+Their uninspired choice of a crass, roofless portal – crudely constructed of reinforced concrete – outside the main entrance fails to blend the form of the new with the elegance of the old and it just looks cheap and inharmonious.

 Please knock this grotesque concrete monstrosity of an entrance down!

-I can guarantee that if it remains, then within a few short decades some “expert” will decide to list it on the heritage register as a unique example of 1990s architectural style!
+I can guarantee that if this blot on the landscape remains, then within a few short decades some self-styled “expert” will decide to list it on the heritage register as a unique example of 1990s architectural style.